MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

   - Under **Display Name**, specify a user-friendly name for referring to the Target Application.

-  - Under **Contact E-mail**, specify the e-mail address that you want people to use when they have a question about the Target Application (external data system).
+  - Under **Contact E-mail**, specify the email address that you want people to use when they have a question about the Target Application (external data system).

   - Under **Target Application Type**, verify that the value is set to **Group Restricted**.
 Group Restricted means that the Secure Store contains a mapping that connects a group of SharePoint users to a single, external data account that can act on their behalf.
 In addition, a Group Restricted application type is restricted to the specified external data system.